StrangerealIntel/CyberThreatIntel/North Korea/APT/Kimsuky/2020-03-20/Analysis.md

 </form>
 ```

-<h6>The main code execute a new thread the SpyLoop function.</h6>
+<h6>The main code executes a new thread the SpyLoop function.</h6>

 ```python
 main_thread = threading.Thread(target=SpyLoop)
 main_thread.start()
 ```
 <h3>Powershell implant<a name="Windows"></a></h3>
-<h6>The initial vector is a maldoc with a VBA macro which use an auto-execute function for get the content of theirs froms and execute in memory.
+<h6>The initial vector is a maldoc with a VBA macro which use an auto-execute function for get the content of theirs forms and execute in memory.
 The rest of the last three functions are useless.</h6>

 ```vb
 Sub AutoOpen()